NetworkCommons/sig0namectl/hugo-gh/content/about/index.md

 For advanced users who need the flexibility to customise workflows for once-off manual updates or through scripting specific helper tools.

 Command Line Utilities provide:
-- custom DNS update options for expert users
+- custom DNS update options for expert users;
-- a set of BASH tools designed specifically for resource constrained devices such as Freifunk Berlin WiFi access routers single board computers (such as Raspberry Pis) and embedded IoT devices
+- a set of BASH tools designed specifically for resource constrained devices such as Freifunk Berlin WiFi access routers single board computers (such as Raspberry Pis) and embedded IoT devices; and,
 - a golang sig0namectl command line utility that integrates perhaps the most complete, standards compliant [DNS module](https://github.com/miekg/dns) available for any development environment

 # 🧰 Dynamic Helper Tools